Kylian Mbappé leads France past Poland 3-1 at World Cup

 “I’ve been preparing for this tournament throughout the season, physically and mentally,” he added.
 “I wanted to be ready for this tournament and I am.”

-”He hurt us today but I am cheering for him because he is a real star,” Poland coach Czeslaw Michniewicz said through a translator. ”I’m talking about (Lionel) Messi, (Cristiano) Ronaldo, Lewandowski.
-If someone is going to take over, I think Mbappe will be the player to be the best one (for) many years.”
+“He hurt us today but I am cheering for him because he is a real star,” Poland coach Czesław Michniewicz said through a translator.
+“I’m talking about (Lionel) Messi, (Cristiano) Ronaldo, Lewandowski.
+If someone is going to take over, I think Mbappé will be the player to be the best one (for) many years.”

 No country has repeated as World Cup champions in six decades — since Brazil achieved the feat by claiming consecutive trophies in 1958 and 1962.
 Italy is the only other nation to have won two straight, in 1934 and 1938.